comit-network/comit.network/blog/2020-09-25-gh-release.md

 Esp. the combination if (1) and (3) means we cannot use [conditional steps](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsif) to only create the release once because we would be missing the step output for the upload.
 To compose these actions together properly, we would need to create two jobs, one for creating the release and one for building and uploading the asset.
 But to upload the asset we need the `upload_url` from the `create-release` action output.
-Step outputs are not carried over between jobs so we would to do something like writing the URL to file and use [`@actions/upload-artifact`](https://github.com/actions/upload-artifact) to move it to the next job.
+Step outputs are not carried over between jobs so we would have to do something like writing the URL to file and use [`@actions/upload-artifact`](https://github.com/actions/upload-artifact) to move it to the next job.

 For me, there are certain moments in software development where - despite knowing a solution - a part of me refuses to build it because it is so absurdly complicated for what it should achieve that I keep searching for a different solution.
 Writing a URL to a file, uploading it as an artifact and downloading it again in a different job was one of these solutions.